 But when does an unwanted pregnancy become a barrier to opportunity?
-When reproductive health is politicized and science takes a backseat to ideology.
-A recent study from the Guttmacher Institute describes just one result of such policies — an increase in unplanned pregnancies, with disproportionate negative consequences for low-income women, immigrant women and women of color.
+When reproductive health is politicized, and science takes a backseat to ideology.
+A recent study from the Guttmacher Institute describes just one result of such policies — an increase in unplanned pregnancies, with disproportionate negative consequences for low-income women, immigrant women, and women of color.

 The Bush administration has slashed funding for the family planning programs, like Title X, that can help these very women take control of their lives.
 Those same political views have also touched the Centers for Disease Control, most recently in the form of a deal to promote ideology among foremost scientific research at the upcoming National STD Prevention Conference.
 The abstinence-only programs that have taken the place of comprehensive education fail to give women the tools necessary to achieve their maximum potential.
-In fact, they have been shown to give false information and distort medical research.
+They have been shown to give false information and distort medical research.
 Comprehensive sex education empowers young women by allowing them to decide for themselves if and when to have a child.

 In other words, the administration continues to trap low-income women and women of color into unplanned motherhood, poverty, and insecurity.

 As a woman, determining her reproductive destiny is critical if she is to be an active and full participant in society, care for her family, and make informed decisions about her future.
-Yet for many women, particularly women of color, low-income women, and immigrant women, the lack of access to basic family planning services is only part of the struggle.
+For many women, particularly women of color, low-income women, and immigrant women, the lack of access to basic family planning services is only part of the struggle.
 The political body presents a new struggle for broader women’s health.
 Turning women’s bodies and women’s lives into ideological battlegrounds creates obstacles to opportunity for women.

 Read the Guttmacher Study here.